sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-31.md

   (product term 1.0 inc n))
 ```

-One can arg that this is not optimized as `(* 2 n)` is computed multiple times.
-On the other hand it make the code much easier to check.
+One can argument that this is not optimized, since `(* 2 n)` is computed multiple times.
+On the other hand it makes the code much easier to check.

 ### Implementing iterative `product`

-Nothing hard here:
+This can be done like this:

 ```scheme
 (define (product-iter term a next b)